maize-genetics/phg_v2/docs/convenience_commands.md

 ### Create a GFF file from an imputed hVCF file

 > Create a _path-specific_ [GFF file](https://en.wikipedia.org/wiki/General_feature_format)
 > from an imputed hVCF file and existing sample GFF files.
+Useful for
+> creating a GFF file that contains only annotations for paths present
+> in the imputed hVCF file.

 **Command** - `paths-to-gff`